HAFAS Raw Data Format (HRDF)

 Realisation specifications RV 2.0.6 and 2.0.7

-Activation of the adjustments in accordance with the new realisation specifications RV 2.0.6 and 2.0.7 is planned for 29 October 2024.
-[Update 2024-10-25: Activation has been postponed to a date yet to be determined.]
+The activation of the adjustments in accordance with the new realisation specifications RV 2.0.6 and 2.0.7 has now been set for 2025-01-21.
 Both specifications are implemented simultaneously.
 Test data is available on Test data sets HRDF realisation specifications 2.0.6 and 2.0.7 .

 The following files are affected by the new HRDF version: